 You can’t go wrong with roasted chicken breasts.
 They are simple but yummy, and you can throw almost any side with them and have a wonderful and inexpensive meal.

 A few years ago, I tried the Cook’s Illustrated’s method for chicken breasts which promises chicken with “perfectly cooked meat and skin.”
 Since I’ve never been disappointed by any recipe or technique from Cook’s Illustrated, I gave the breasts a try and was not disappointed.

 Perfectly roasted breasts must have bone-in and skin on.
 So, don’t try this with boneless, skinless breasts, as the results won’t be the same.
 The bone and skin are huge factors in making these breasts tender, succulent, and juicy.

-One secret to getting a crisp skin is oiling the top of the breasts and smearing butter underneath the skin.
-Another secret is elevating the meat for roasting.
+The Cook’s Illustrated method calls for several steps to yield best results.
+First, it calls for oiling the outside of the breasts as well as smearing butter underneath the skin.
+Second, it requires elevating the meat for roasting.
 The breasts are best placed atop a slotted broiler pan (no sides).
-Also helpful is pulling out the rib cage on each side of the breasts so that each will stand up on its own and allow heat to circulate evenly around the meat.
+Third, it calls for pulling out the rib cage on each side of the breasts so that each will stand up on its own and allow heat to circulate evenly around the meat.

 - Kosher salt